stephenslab/pathways/README.md

 ## Data

-+ `pathways.txt.gz` is a tab-delimited text file containing basic information about the pathways, such as the name of the pathway  It was downloaded from [Pathway Commons][pc-12-downloads] on March 20, 2020.
++ `pathways.txt.gz` is a tab-delimited text file containing basic pathways meta data, such as the name of the pathway, and the data source.
+This file was downloaded from [Pathway Commons][pc-12-downloads] on March 20, 2020.

 + Describe `PathwayCommons12.All.hgnc.gmt.gz` here.